robjg/oddjob/README.txt

 Still Todo
 ----------
+- Find cut and paste bug where the old version of a job with an id is left in the ComponentPool.
 - Remove Parent STARTED state, it is unnecessary and confusing.
 - PropertiesJob after deserialisation is wrong.
 The properties recovered from the stream are override properties and aren't removed on reset.
 Also